-Multiple injuries, two serious, in SH1, South Waikato, crash
+Multiple injuries, two critical, in SH1, South Waikato, crash

-State Highway 1 is blocked and up to six people injured in a crash in South Waikato.
+State Highway 1 is blocked and six people injured in a crash in South Waikato.

 One of the injured remains trapped in one of the two vehicles involved in the crash which happened just after 1pm today.